sazid18/Spoj-Solution/README.md

 # Spoj-Solution
 This repo will contain Solutions from SPOJ.
-Please contribute to this repo
+Please contribute to this repo Thanks for the contribution